 There are Five major elements to a Hazard Communication Program:

 - Chemical Inventory- completed annually

-- Material Safety Data Sheets (MSDS)/Safety Data Sheets (SDS)-retained locally where chemicals are used
+- Material Safety Data Sheets (MSDSs)/Safety Data Sheets (SDSs)-retained locally where chemicals are used

 - Labeling & Marking- proper labeling of containers

 - Employee Information & Training

 Program Management Requirements

 This program requires many facets of participation.
 The following items are critical to successful implementation of the RIT Hazard Communication Plan:

 - Development of a RIT Hazard Communication Plan

 - Availability and accessibility of MSDSs/SDSs

 - Providing appropriate engineering controls, workplace safety controls and personal protective equipment where required.

 RIT as the employer is responsible for ensuring that employees are appropriately informed and trained, appropriate provisions are made for the employees to protect themselves from the hazards they may encounter, and the Hazard Communication Plan is documented.

 This program also requires departmental, supervisory and employee participation.
 This participation can be accomplished by: ensuring that you attend required training, maintaining appropriate container labeling of the chemicals you use, ensuring MSDS/SDS are available for the chemicals you have in your department, and by following workplace safety practices and controls for the chemicals you are using.

-All employees are required to receive hazard communication training prior to working with hazardous chemicals.
+All non-laboratory employees are required to receive hazard communication training prior to working with hazardous chemicals.
 Refresher training must also be provided when new types of chemical hazards are introduced to the workplace.

 Contractors will be required to maintain labeling on all hazardous chemicals in accordance with the OSHA Hazard Communication Standard.
-All labeling must be legible.
+All labeling must be legible and in English.

 All of the contractor’s hazardous materials shall be properly stored while on campus, in order to reduce the likelihood of an unintended release or exposure.